grandpacol/cyberstudent/README.md

 # cyberstudent
-This is my first-time coding project woth GitHub.
+This is my first-time coding project with GitHub.